fattsowavy/fattsowavyy/README.md

 npm run build
 ```

-## 📄 License
+## License

 MIT License - feel free to use this project for your own portfolio!

 ---

-Built with ❤️ by Muh Fatwah Fajriansyah M
+Built with <3by Muh Fatwah Fajriansyah M